🔗Connector

 In many cases, creating a connector will also automatically grant the necessary read permissions for the receiving resource to access the source resource.

-For example, connecting an to a allows the function to read messages from the queue.
+For example, connecting an SQS Queue to a Lambda Function allows the function to read messages from the queue.

 Example of a connector granting permissions from one resource to another